Does Your Foot Strike Really Matter?

 What Does the Research Say?

 Mid & Fore-foot Strike: Calf muscles contract more slowly using the achilles tendon as a “free” spring, so theoretically saving energy.
-But this demands higher muscle forces at the ankle early in stance, raising energy costs elsewhere.
+But this demands higher muscle forces at the ankle early in stance, raising energy costs.

 Heel Strike: While some braking occurs, the overall metabolic impact is minimal, as these runners tend to adjust cadence and stride mechanics for better economy.